pwgbots/linny-r/README.md

 ## Troubleshooting problems

 If during any of the steps above you encounter problems, please try to diagnose them and resolve them yourself.
-You can find a lot of useful information on the Linny-R documentation website:
+You can find a lot of useful information on the Linny-R user documentation website:
 <a href="https://linny-r.info" target="_blank">https://linny-r.info</a>.

 To diagnose a problem, always look in the CLI box where Node.js is running,